IliyasBazikenov/ArtManager/README.md

-Project fro improving my skills
+Project to  improve my skills